 Hematology has made significant progress over the past decade.
-To get insight into recent advances and where the field is heading, as well as current trends in hematology, we connected with our advisor, Dr. Mikkael Sekeres, Chief of the Division of Hematology, Sylvester Comprehensive Cancer Center at the University of Miami Miller School of Medicine.
+To get insight into recent advances and where the field is heading, as well as current trends in hematology, we connected with Dr. Mikkael Sekeres, Chief of the Division of Hematology, Sylvester Comprehensive Cancer Center at the University of Miami Miller School of Medicine.

 He shared how far the specialty has come and how far it still has to go – but even with the challenges, he wouldn’t want to be in any other field.

 What are some recent advancements in hematology that you find promising?

 Our understanding of the biology of hematologic diseases has exploded in the past decade, illuminating potential therapeutic targets across the spectrum of hematology diagnoses.
 Within myeloid disorders, we’ve taken advantage of this through molecularly focused therapies, such as IDH inhibitors and FLT3 inhibitors.
 In lymphoid malignancies, immunotherapy, and specifically checkpoint inhibitors and CAR-T/cellular therapies, have revolutionized the treatment of patients with particularly refractory disease.

 What trends in hematology are you currently seeing?

 Hematology diagnoses are increasingly being parsed into smaller and smaller subsets.
 This is a good thing, as it recognizes the complexity of these diagnoses and that they can no longer be lumped together with an expectation that “one size fits all” treatments will be equally effective for all.
 But it makes conducting meaningful clinical trials that much more difficult because of challenges in enrolling large numbers of patients.